ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 - Arrays
 - `DIM`

 Suppose that you have a list of numbers - for instance, the marks of ten people in a class.
-To store them in the +3 you could use the variables `m1`, `m2`, `m3`... and so on up to `m10`, but the program to set up these ten variables would be rather long and tedious to type in, i.e....
+To store them in the +3 you could use the variables `m1`, `m2`, `m3`... and so on up to `m10`, but the program to set up these ten variables would be rather long and tedious to type in, ie....

      10 LET m1=75
      20 LET m2=44